ducthang-vu/game_of_life/README.md

 None

 ## Feature
-In this implementation, the field is a 150x100 grid.
+In this implementation, the field is a 150x100 grid, which is also a toroid.
 On the page load, a random number of cell (approximately 20%) shall be populated.
 This constitutes the seed of the system.

 To start a new game, reload the page.